<Home/Articles/Where to find the best beaches in Cuba

 Playa Ancon

-If you are visiting the colonial gem of Trinidad and fancy a day or two at the beach, head for secluded Playa Ancon on the peninsula of the same name, where the natural beauty of the surroundings are all part of the appeal.
-Mountains clad in greenery rear up behind the peninsula, and the sparkling Caribbean entices in front.
-It’s a short hop from Trinidad and the journey is all part of the charm, taking you from the town out to a golden curve of beach backed with verdant forest and served by an unobtrusive smattering of facilities.
+Playa Ancon is nestled on the southern coast of Cuba, with the Sierra del Escambray mountains rising dramatically in the background.
+If you are visiting the colonial gem of Trinidad and fancy a day or two at the beach, head for secluded Playa Ancon on the peninsula of the same name, as the natural beauty of the surroundings (and the journey there) are all part of the appeal.
+The mountains are clad in lush greenery and form the most stunning backdrop to the peninsula, while the sparkling Caribbean Ocean stretches out in front, making this a scintillating and scenic trip to the seaside.
+It’s a short 30-minute drive from Trinidad and the journey is all part of the charm – taking you from the town and through the countryside, out to a golden curve of inviting coastline.
+The area is backed with verdant forest and served by a smattering of facilities that blend into the surroundings.
+Playa Ancon is a great, laid-back option for those looking to get away from the crowds in Cuba.

 Playa Pilar